 Living with a mental illness can leave you vulnerable, both to mistakes you make yourself and to situations where others take advantage of you.
 Coast Mental Health’s disability trust program helps clients protect and manage their financial assets.

 In simple terms, a trust is where someone (the Trustee) holds money or other assets for someone else (the Beneficiary).
 British Columbians with “persons with disability” (PWD) status have a restriction on the amount of assets they can hold.
 However, a disability trust (also known as a Henson trust) allows persons with a disability to manage the benefit of a lump-sum payment (such as an inheritance) and improve their quality of life without losing their PWD benefits.

 Coast is authorized under provincial regulation to administer trust funds of up to $500,000 within British Columbia.
 Currently we have approximately 300 trust clients and $13 million under management.
 While most Coast trust clients receive PWD benefits, it is not a requirement for participation in the trust program, as some clients receive CPP or private insurance benefits.

 Funds may be used for disability-related purposes, including anything that promotes the independence of the beneficiary.

 All income and expenses of the trust are separately accounted for and the trust program is overseen by the Financial Institutions Commission (FICOM), an agency of the Government of British Columbia.

 Coast’s disability trust program is generally for people with a mental illness.
 However, Coast makes exceptions in certain situations for individuals with other disabilities.

-For more information on disability assistance and trusts, click here.
+For more information on disability assistance and trusts, click on the following links:

 |Coast’s Outreach Team connects homeless and people at risk of homelessness with vital community services.|